NWACC gets new integrated design lab

 BENTONVILLE, Ark.
-(KNWA) — As Northwest Arkansas continues to grow, so does the demand for designers and construction technicians.
+(KFTA) — As Northwest Arkansas continues to grow, so does the demand for designers and construction technicians.

 Northwest Arkansas Community College (NWACC) heard the growing pains and created a solution.